-- Triple Data Encryption Standard (TDES), if EDES is active, - Advanced Encryption Standard (AES), if AES is active. - Note that SHA-1 is no longer recommended as a cryptographic function in the context of smart card applications.
-Hence, Security IC Embedded Software may need to use another SHA to achieve a suitable strength.
+- Triple Data Encryption Standard (TDES)(1), if EDES is active, - Advanced Encryption Standard (AES), if AES is active. - Note that DES and triple DES with two keys are no longer recommended as encryption functions in the context of smart card applications.
+Hence, Security IC Embedded Software may need to use triple DES with three keys to achieve a suitable strength.